-As at 31 March 2020, based on the Scheme's current investment strategy, the Scheme's 1 year 95% Value at Risk was £43m (on the gilts only basis).
-This means that there is a 1 in 20 chance that the Scheme's funding position will worsen by £43m or more over a one year period.
+As at 31 December 2022, based on the Scheme's current investment strategy, the Scheme's 1 year 95% Value at Risk was £19m (on the gilts only basis).
+This means that there is a 1 in 20 chance that the Scheme's funding position will worsen by £19m or more over a one-year period (when compared to the expected position in a year's time).
 When deciding on the current investment strategy, the Trustees believed this level of risk to be appropriate given the Trustee's and employer's risk appetite and capacity, given the Scheme's objectives.